 Abdominal aortic aneurysm

-AAAs are most commonly diagnosed in men with a smoking history, but other risk factors for development are advanced age, previous aneurysm, atherosclerotic disease, hypertension, hypercholesterolemia, chronic obstructive pulmonary disease (COPD), a family history of AAA, and White race.
+AAAs are most commonly diagnosed in men with a smoking history, but other risk factors for development are advanced age, other aneurysm, atherosclerotic disease, hypertension, hypercholesterolemia, chronic obstructive pulmonary disease (COPD), a family history of AAA, and White race.
 In women, 3 cm or larger is aneurysmal, but aortic size index (ASI, diameter in cm / body surface area [BSA]) is a better predictor of clinical events than diameter alone.

-Identifying an AAA is essential as mortality associated with rupture is 85%-90% and still as high as 50%-70% in patients who make it to the hospital after a rupture.
+Identifying an AAA is essential, as mortality associated with rupture is up to 80% and is as high as 50%-70% in patients who make it to the hospital after a rupture.
 Current guidelines recommend screening for AAA in men aged 65-75 years who have ever smoked and in men or women who have a first-degree relative with an AAA.

 I71.4 – Abdominal aortic aneurysm, without rupture